 They were a sect that started during the time of the Second Temple that flourished from 2nd century B.C. to the 1st century A.D.
 The Essenes began when they became followers of an individual known simply as the Teacher of Righteousness, that they followed to Damascus (he is found in some of the Dead Sea scrolls at Qumran) The Teacher of Righteousness was at odds with a figure referred to as the "Wicked Priest" some scholars identify him as Alexander Jannaeus.
 The Essenes practiced ascetic monastic, which is when, one devotes themselves to the pursuits of their beliefs and abstains from worldly pleasures.

-Greek author, Philo, is the first author to speak on the Essenes and the first to give them the name “Essenes,” which is not found in the Dead Sea Scrolls.
-Philo stated that the name Essenes, that he gave them, transcribes an untranslatable Hebrew word that indicated holiness (Quod Probus, 75) When Philo visited Jerusalem, he gave his account on what he observed of this community of Israelites.
+Greek author, Philo, is the first author to give them the name “Essenes,” which is not found in the Dead Sea Scrolls.
+Philo stated that the name Essenes, that he gave them, transcribes an untranslatable Hebrew word that indicated holiness (Quod Probus, 75) When Philo visited Jerusalem, he gave his account on what he observed of this community of Israelite's.

 Philo; Every Good Man, Hypothetica 2 viii.
 11.18

 “The Essenes number around 4,000, they have shown themselves especially devout in the service to ALYHM, not by offering sacrifices of animals, but by resolving to sanctify their minds.”

 (Philo IX, 55; Quod Probus,75)